On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Space-time SC-DG formulation

-which is considered to be consistent and conservative.
+Here, $\fl \defeq \hat{\ff}(\vh_{K, -}, \vh_{K, +}; \mbf{n})$ denotes the (spatial) numerical flux function, a vector-valued function of two interface states $\vh_{K, \pm}$ and the interface normal $\mbf{n}$, which is considered to be consistent and conservative.
 Also this numerical flux is supposed to be entropy stable, i.e.\ following \cite{hiltebrand2014entropy}, we consider the spatial numerical flux in the viscosity form as